bottenderjs/bottenderjs.github.io/content/docs/Guides-Testing.md

 ## Unit Test

-Unit tests are tests that focus on isolated portion of your code, and you can find bugs efficiently when the complexity of code grows as time goes on.
+Unit tests are tests that focus on the isolated portion of your code, and you can find bugs efficiently when the complexity of code grows as time goes on.

 When creating bots using Bottender, the primary logic of bot is inside your event handler.